sagarthecoder/PhotoResizingFiltering/README.md

 ## How to use
 - just clone or download this project.
-Then change `team` and `Builder Identifier` from the **Signing & Capabilities** option of Project.
+Then change `team` and `Bundle Identifier` from the **Signing & Capabilities** option of Project.
 -  Now `Build` and Bombed!!!!!